icsl-Jeon/camlidar_module/README.md

 We threshold the undistored image (member var of `CamLidarSyncAlign` class) not an original image obtained from bluefox camera.

 ### Possible issues

+Ths number of clustered target pcls can change frequently if the noisy target pcl is not clustered into a valid group.